City-Bureau/chicago-lead/README.md

 # chicago-lead

-How much lead is pouring out of Chicago's water fixtures?
-We aggregate test results from the city's schools and parks to find out.
+How much lead is pouring out of Chicago's water fixtures, and where is it doing so in the highest amounts?

+To find out, we:

+* Aggregate results from lead tests conducted in the city's schools and parks in 2016
+* Geocode water main construction projects, which [shake loose the protective coating that keeps lead from leaching into water](http://southsideweekly.com/ground-zero/)

+The results of this analysis appear in [a special issue of South Side Weekly](http://www.citybureau.org/lead/), powered by [City Bureau](http://www.citybureau.org/).

 ## Setup
 ### Dependencies